 Another benefit of digitalization is that ERPs provide procurement specialists insights into potential material shortages, shipping restrictions, and vendor issues.
 With that information, purchasing professionals can plan ahead and avoid unnecessary production and logistics line challenges.

-For example, SMEs can utilize Sourcengine to browse more than 550 million electronic components listings from over 3,000 traceable suppliers.
+For example, SMEs can utilize Sourcengine to browse more than 1 billion electronic components listings from over 3,000 traceable suppliers.
 The e-commerce platform lets firms order the mission-critical raw materials they need to keep by clicking a few buttons.
 The online marketplace also offers worldwide shipping and delivery rescheduling to prevent disruption at the production level.

 Companies can also decrease their overhead costs by automating part or all of the manufacturing facilities.